-ADHD study: Expensive training programs don't help kids' grades, behaviorNovember 25th, 2013 in Attention deficit disorders /
+ADHD study: Expensive training programs don't help kids' grades, behaviorNovember 25, 2013 in Medicine & Health / Attention deficit disorders

 Many parents spend thousands of dollars on computer-based training programs that claim to help children with ADHD succeed in the classroom and in peer relationships while reducing hyperactivity and inattentiveness.
 But a University of Central Florida researcher says parents are better off saving their hard-earned cash.